kwameopareasiedu/react-simple-widgets/README.md

 -   [useQueryParams](src/utils/use-query-params/use-query-params-usage.md) - A hook that returns a object containing the URL search string parameters
 -   [useCountdown](src/utils/use-countdown/use-countdown-usage.md) - A hook which provides numeric countdown functionality
 -   [useWindowBreakpoints](src/utils/use-window-breakpoints/use-window-breakpoints-usage.md) - A hook which provides the window width category data according to [Bootstrap's breakpoints](https://getbootstrap.com/docs/5.1/layout/breakpoints/#available-breakpoints)
+-   [useGrowableList](src/utils/use-growable-list/use-growable-list-usage.md) - A hook which manages the state of growing list.
+Used with [GrowableItemsContainer](src/widgets/growable-items-container/growable-items-container-usage.md) to provide a load-more mechanism for a growing list

 ## Utilities in this library